umlaufg/rirdle/README.md

-# rirdle
+# Rirdle
-Wordle clone written in RISC-V Assembly
+Wordle clone written in RISC-V Assembly.
+Written and compatible with RARS.